zcorleissen/documentation/source/elastic.rst

 - Under the heading **Security**, you have the option to **Add ACL**.
 This is necessary as we don't allow any access by default so you need to add any appropriate ACL's for your servers connecting to ObjectRocket.
 There are two fields: **IP Address** and **Description**.
 Only IP is mandatory, but a description can certainly help if you plan to have more than a few.

+- We also offer connectivity via the Transport Protocol, using the Java transport client.
+Transport access lacks any authentication and as such must be explicitly allowed through an ACL option as seen in the screenshot below.
+Adding an ACL with the ``Transport Interface`` checked includes regular HTTP/HTTPS as well, so there's no need to add an additional to cover both.

 .. image:: images/addacl.png
    :align: center